 “And these things I said not unto you at the beginning, because I was with you” (Jn.
 16:4).

 This list should be conclusive.
-John 1:1 is speaking about the beginning of the ministry of Jesus.
-Hence, appropriately, the immediate reference to the Baptist: “There was a man sent from God whose name was John” (v.6), a reference which in the traditional exposition is badly out of place.
+1 John 1:1 explains John 1:1 as speaking about the beginning of the ministry of Jesus.
+Hence, appropriately, the immediate reference to the Baptist: “There was a man sent from God whose name was John” (John 1:6), a reference which in the traditional exposition of the plan is badly out of place.

 Mark’s gospel is now seen to have exactly the same approach: “The beginning of the gospel of Jesus Christ, the Son of God; as it is written in the prophets, Behold, I send my messenger before thy face” (Mk.
 1:1,2).
 And in Luke’s introduction also: “Forasmuch as many have taken in hand to set forth in order a declaration of those things which are most surely believed among us, even as they delivered them unto us, which from the beginning were eyewitnesses-and-ministers of the Word” (Lk.
 1:1,2).
 Note here also, that, as in John, “the Word” must be Jesus; the phrase “eyewitnesses and ministers” requires this.